 “So many claims about the Sumatra fires are swirling in the popular media – this tool gives people the capacity to check for themselves,” said Agus Salim, who developed the web-based application.

-Unlike major Sumatra forest fires in 1982-1983, 1997-1998 and 2006, it appears the current fires did not burn in natural forests, said David Gaveau, a scientist with CIFOR’s forests and environment program.
+Unlike major Sumatra forest fires in 1982-1983, 1997-1998 and 2006, it appears that the fires of June 2013 did not burn in natural forests, said David Gaveau, a scientist with CIFOR’s forests and environment program.